jsafrane/scratch/csi-inline-volumes.md

 	// Required.
 	Driver string

 	// VolumeHandle is the unique ID of the volume.
-It is the ID used in all CSI
+It is the volume ID used in
-	// calls.
+	// all CSI calls, optionally with a proefix
 	// Required
 	VolumeHandle string

 	// VolumeHandlePrefix is type of prefix added to VolumeHandle before using
 	// it as CSI volume ID.
-It ensures that each pod gets
+It ensures that volumes with the same VolumeHandle
+	// in different pods  or namespaces get unique CSI volume ID.
 	// Required.
 	VolumeHandlePrefix CSIVolumeHandlePrefix